Some extremal results on hypergraph Tur\'{a}n problems: Abstract

 where $\mathcal{T}$ is an $r$-graph with $v$ vertices and $e$ edges.
-In particular, when $\mathcal{T}$ is an edge or a complete bipartite $r$-graph, we can determine their asymptotics.
-We show that if $s$ is sufficiently larger than $t$, then
+In particular, when $\mathcal{T}$ is an edge or some specified complete bipartite $r$-graph, we can determine their asymptotics.
+The second important extension is the complete $r$-partite $r$-graph $K_{s_{1},s_{2},\ldots,s_{r}}^{(r)}$, which has been widely studied.
+When $r=3$, we provide an explicit construction giving